luabras/luabras/README.md

 🔭 I’m currently working on improving my skills.
 🌱 I’m currently learning about computer vision, MediaPipe and Rust.
 👯 I’m looking to collaborate on fun projects that involves C++, Python or that help me learning Rust!
-🤔 I’m looking for help with learning about communication between MediaPipe and OpenCV.
+🤔 I’m looking for help with learning about MediaPipe.
 💬 Ask me about any of my skills!
 📫 How to reach me: you can send me an email at luana_brasil@hotmail.com or on my social networks listed bellow!
 😄 Pronouns: She/Her